Belize City Cruise Port: Tips, Attractions, Weather

 It includes a bit of Mayan cave exploration and a short guided walk through the Belize rainforest.

-At the end of the trip, visitors will jump into an inner tube and float through an underground river that had been the site of Mayan religious rituals.
+At the end of the trip, visitors jump into an inner tube and float through an underground river that had been the site of Mayan religious rituals.

-They wear headlamps to see their way down the slow-moving river as a guide explains the both the Mayan past and the cave’s natural history.
+They wear headlamps to see their way down the slow-moving river as a guide explains both the Mayan past and the cave’s natural history.

 It’s a lot for one day, but hundreds of visitors to Belize City opt for this exciting tour.
 We did as a family, and it remains one of our favorite shore excursions in the Caribbean.